 Cozy Pocket Scarf Crochet Pattern

-What makes this scarf different from any other I have, are the little pockets on each end of the scarf.
+What makes this crochet scarf different from any other I have, are the little pockets on each end of the scarf.
 It’s perfect for warming your hands up on the days you forget your gloves.
+If you’re always in need of a little bit of storage to stash your bits and pieces, this crochet scarf with pockets is the perfect solution.
+You can store things like lip balm, earbuds and tissue.

 The scarf also uses some beautiful decorative stitches.
-The base of the scarf is worked in the daisy stitch, while the pockets are created using the ribbed stitch.
+The base of this easy crochet scarf is worked in the daisy stitch, while the pockets are created using the crochet ribbed stitch.
 The texture is unique and cozy.

 And the yarn really lends itself to the stitch details.
 It’s made using an acrylic wool blend.
 The Plymouth Encore Worsted Yarn is soft and durable and comes in beautiful spun colors.
 I made my scarf in a soft grey ombré.